 NannyPay can help keep you legal when paying your household employee while saving you time and money!
 NannyPay is a DIY payroll software that tracks the wages you pay to your nanny or other domestic employees.
 At just $149.95 per year (for up to 3 employees), NannyPay calculates the appropriate withholding taxes for you and generates a detailed pay stub.
 At no additional cost, NannyPay will even generate year end IRS Forms W2/W3 and a Schedule H, which is the form most household employees must file to report and pay their federal employment taxes each year.

 NannyPay provides household employers a more cost-effective alternative to expensive agencies or other household payroll services, and is available for both Windows and Mac computers.
+Before prescribing Cialis for the treatment of benign prostatic hyperplasia, the patient should be carefully examined for the presence of cardiovascular pathologies and in order to exclude prostate carcinoma.
 A free, fully-functional 30-day trial is available.